 Getting clear instructions from your fabrication and assembly vendors is critical for accurate pricing.
 Accurate pricing comes from instructions included on, or with, PCB documents that clearly reflect the same information.
 Stackup notes must match each Gerber layer.
 Drill hole sizes and pads must match Gerber files.
 Bills of Material must contain at least one part for every reference designator on the silkscreen files.
 Components listed on the BoM must contain accurate vendor parts numbers and, in best cases, alternate parts to enable competitive pricing.
 A good document package clearly communicates design needs to your fabricators and your assemblers resulting in pricing availability well before building dates.

 Knowledge of vendor design guidelines is the first step to getting a PCB assembly successfully priced.
-Designing a PCB includes the ability to source materials and to apply design constraints defined in the PCB documentation.
+Designing a PCB includes the ability to source materials and apply design constraints defined in the PCB documentation.
 Communication with fabricators and with assemblers enables engineers to specify materials, drilling, and components that the fabricators and the assemblers can achieve.
 Eliminate the need to make special requests in the middle of your build by working with your vendors to understand their needs for a successful build.

 Use elegant tools to remove cost when supplying build files

 A cost-effective build results when designers communicate and follow vendor design guidelines.
-Knowing design guidelines at your vendor house allows careful selection of materials and thoughtful preparation of documents.
-With thoughtful preparation of stackup guidelines and assembly instructions, your documents contain realizable PCB assemblies at the best cost.
+Knowing design guidelines at your vendor house allows for careful selection of materials and thoughtful preparation of documents.
+With thoughtful preparation of stack-up guidelines and assembly instructions, your documents contain realizable PCB assemblies at the best cost.